LLark: A Multimodal Instruction-Following Language Model for Music: Limitations

 \section{Limitations}

-\modelname{} is limited to the 25-second context window of the Jukebox audio encoder, but in principle, it is possible to extend the context window by e.g. concatenating encodings of consecutive audio segments; we leave such analyses to future work.
+\modelname{} is limited to the 25-second context window of the Jukebox audio encoder, but it is possible to extend \modelname{}'s context window by concatenating encodings of consecutive audio segments; we leave this to future work.

-Our human evaluations are conducted by non musical-expert annotators.
-As a result, it is possible that these annotators may lack relevant musical knowledge for certain evaluation tasks, or may be biased toward specific forms of model output.
+Our human evaluations are conducted by non-expert annotators.
+As a result, it is possible that these annotators may lack relevant musical knowledge for certain evaluation tasks, or be biased toward specific forms of output.
+Similarly, it is possible that LLM-based evaluations (GPT-as-judge) may also reflect the biases of the model judge \cite{panickssery2024llm}.

-Finally, \modelname{} was trained only on the limited available open-source music data.
-It is likely that training on additional (but copyright-protected) music data would significantly improve the model.
+\modelname{} was trained only on the limited available open-source music data.
+It is possible that training on additional (but copyright-protected) music data would significantly improve the model.
 However, there are important ethical and legal considerations surrounding the use of such data which are beyond the scope of the current work to address.
+Our dataset scaling study in the Supplement suggests that adding more \emph{diverse}, new datasets, not adding more tracks from existing datasets, is most likely to improve the model.